 What is email marketing?
 The characteristics and goals of email marketing

-Unlike with newsletters – the main goal of email marketing it to sell something.
+Unlike newsletters – the main goal of email marketing is to sell something.

-Of course – you still need to provide value and show the benefits of your product/ service in the context that is relevant to your audience.
-But the primary reason of this is because you ultimately want to make them buy – not to reflect upon your opinions or connect with you.
+Of course – you still need to provide value and show the benefits of your product/ service in a context that is relevant to your audience.
+But the primary reason for this is because you ultimately want to make them buy – not to reflect upon your opinions or connect with you.

 So – e.g. if you are selling e.g. clothes – you may write about the latest fashion trends.
 But the primary reason is to make your readers want to buy the fashionable items you are selling.

 Here are the features of email marketing emails:

 - Impersonal style – mostly written on behalf of a brand, email marketing is written in an impersonal style, and often resembles an elaborate advertisement.
 You will not find opinions, personal experience, or otherwise personal content in email marketing (usually – there are some email marketing newsletters that combine the two successfully, as the one below).

 - Sales-focused – the value-to-sales ratio this time is around 20:80 – you focus on presenting your offers